xotn3326/VTS-robotic-hand/Vision/Readme.md

 ## Contributor

+Tae-Soo Jeong,
+- Undergraduate researcher in IRobot Laboratory
-Tae-Soo Jeong, B.S. candidate in the Department of Mechanical, Robotics and Energy Engineering, Dongguk University.
+- B.S. candidate in the Department of Mechanicaln Robotics and Energy Engineering, Dongguk University